arnoldkunihira/sales_app/README.md

 ## License

-This license is under the Laravel framework which is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The sales application license is under the Laravel framework which is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).